OSU-Sustainability-Office/osu-sustainability-office.github.io/website/docs/webscraper_tutorial.md

 - create repository
   - Just follow default options
 - View push commands
-  - Start in “automated jobs/SEC” directory
+  - Start in `automated jobs/<scraper name>` directory, e.g. `automated-jobs/SEC`
+    - Currently, only `/SEC` and `check-acq` are currently active, being the solar webscrapers and meter outage detector respectively
   - Need AWS CLI installed (you should already have this)
   - Have docker desktop running in background
   - Windows Powershell Admin